Beaumaris (UK Parliament constituency): History

 The franchise was further restricted in 1562, when Elizabeth I granted Beaumaris a new municipal charter, which reserved the right to vote in parliamentary elections to members of the town corporation.
 Thereafter until 1832, Beaumaris was a closed "corporation borough" of a type common in England but unknown elsewhere in Wales; its only voters were the mayor, two bailiffs and 21 "capital burgesses", and since they had the sole right to fill any vacancies arising in their number their power was entirely self-perpetuating, making the constituency a completely safe pocket borough.
-For the best part of two centuries before the Great Reform Act of 1832, the nomination was in the hands of the Bulkeley family of Baron Hill, and the elections were never contested.
+For the best part of two centuries before the Great Reform Act 1832, the nomination was in the hands of the Bulkeley family of Baron Hill, and the elections were never contested.

 By 1831, the borough of Beaumaris had a population of 2,497 (though, still, only 24 voters).
 The Reform Act extended the franchise, and also added three contributory boroughs – Amlwch, Holyhead and Llangefni.
 This raised the population of the revised Beaumaris Boroughs constituency to 8,547, though the number of qualified voters on the register in 1832 was only 329.
-This was still in practice a pocket borough, and the first contested election did not take place until the further extension of the franchise by the Second Reform Act, which brought the electorate up to almost 2,000 in the elections from 1868.
+This was still in practice a pocket borough, and the first contested election did not take place until the further extension of the franchise by the Representation of the People Act 1867, which brought the electorate up to almost 2,000 in the elections from 1868.

-The constituency was abolished in the redistribution of seats in 1885, being merged into the Anglesey county constituency.
+The constituency was abolished by the Redistribution of Seats Act 1885, being merged into the Anglesey county constituency.